Skip to Main Content

 Here is an example of the same bill cited at different stages

-Bill C-45, An Act Respecting Cannabis and to amend the Controlled Drugs and Substances Act, the Criminal Code and other Acts, 1st session, 42 Parliament (third reading 1 June 2018)
+Bill C-45, An Act Respecting Cannabis and to amend the Controlled Drugs and Substances Act, the Criminal Code and other Acts, 1st Sess, 42 Parl (third reading 1 June 2018).

-Bill C-45, An Act Respecting Cannabis and to amend the Controlled Drugs and Substances Act, the Criminal Code and other Acts, 1st session, 42 Parliament, 2018 (assented 21 June 2018)
+Bill C-45, An Act Respecting Cannabis and to amend the Controlled Drugs and Substances Act, the Criminal Code, and other Acts, 1st Sess, 42 Parl, 2018 (as passed by the House of Commons 21 June 2018).

 Within your essay: